 Elephant Family is fighting to STOP the systematic removal of baby elephants from their forest homes.
 In order to fuel the tourist industry in Thailand, baby elephants are being captured and subjected to a horrific 'domestication' process, before winding up at elephant camps where tourists pose for pictures with them, unaware of the elephant's tragic story.

 Right now our campaigns team is lobbying the Thai government to stop the illegal trade.
 Our campaign is already seeing amazing successes.
 But to get to where we need to, we urgently need to expose the full extent of the problem and how it is devastating wild populations.
-We need your help to raise a further £12,000 to fund a series of investigations into this horrific practice.

 Only when we are armed with information on trade routes, capture hotspots, and the numbers of elephants crossing borders each year can we equip governments with the intelligence they need to enforce the law and stamp out corruption.

 This illegal and brutal cross border trade in wild Asian elephants is a very real threat to remaining populations of the endangered species.